alikia2x/blog/content/posts/lca-binary-lifting.en.md

 ### Input Format

-The first line contains three positive integers $!N, M, S!$, representing the number of nodes in the tree, the number of queries, and the root node's index, respectively.
+The first line contains three positive integers $N, M, S$, representing the number of nodes in the tree, the number of queries, and the root node's index, respectively.

-The next $!N-1!$ lines each contain two positive integers $!x!$ and $!y!$, indicating that there is a direct connection between nodes $!x!$ and $!y!$ (it is guaranteed that the data forms a tree).
+The next $N-1$ lines each contain two positive integers $x$ and $y$, indicating that there is a direct connection between nodes $x$ and $y$ (it is guaranteed that the data forms a tree).

-The next $!M!$ lines each contain two positive integers $!a!$ and $!b!$, representing a query for the lowest common ancestor of nodes $!a!$ and $!b!$.
+The next $M$ lines each contain two positive integers $a$ and $b$, representing a query for the lowest common ancestor of nodes $a$ and $b$.

 ### Output Format

-The output contains $!M!$ lines, each containing a positive integer, which is the result for each query in order.
+The output contains $M$ lines, each containing a positive integer, which is the result for each query in order.

 ### Example #1